christiangda/ansible-role-epel-repo/README.md

 molecule test
 ```

-**Additionally if you want to test using VMs, I have a very nice [ansible-playground project](https://github.com/christiangda/ansible-playground) that use Vagrant and VirtualBox, try it!.**
+**Additionally if you want to test it using VMs, I have a very nice [ansible-playground project](https://github.com/christiangda/ansible-playground) that use Vagrant and VirtualBox, try it!.**

 ## License